 A steady, respected presence behind home plate, he has called balls and strikes in the Major Leagues for over two decades, including the sport's biggest stages.

-Chris Guccione worked his way to the majors the traditional umpiring way: through the minors.
-After graduating from the Harry Wendelstedt Umpire School, he spent years calling games in the Appalachian, Midwest, and Pacific Coast leagues before getting his big break.
-He joined Major League Baseball's staff full-time in 2009.
-Known for his calm demeanor and consistent strike zone, Guccione has built a reputation as one of the game's more reliable officials.
-His tall, athletic frame allows him to maintain a good view of the plate, and he manages game tempo with an unflappable style.
-His skill has earned him numerous postseason assignments, working Division Series, League Championship Series, and in 2020, he was selected to umpire in the World Series.
-For players and fans, his number 68 signifies a veteran official trusted with the game's most critical moments.
+Chris Guccione worked his way to the majors the traditional way: through the minors.
+After graduating from the Harry Wendelstedt Umpire School, he called games in the Appalachian, Midwest, and Pacific Coast leagues before joining Major League Baseball's staff full-time in 2009.
+His calm demeanor and consistent strike zone built his reputation as a reliable official.
+His tall, athletic frame allows a good view of the plate, and he manages game tempo with an unflappable style.
+He earned numerous postseason assignments, working Division Series, League Championship Series, and in 2020, the World Series.
+For players and fans, his number 68 signifies a veteran trusted with the game's most critical moments.

 1965–1980